Conditions of carriage

 9.1 The right to exclude from carriage

-- a) The carrier may exclude from carriage a passenger or baggage due to security reason particularly if:
+- a) The carrier may exclude a passenger or baggage from carriage, if in its opinion:

 - the passenger’s conduct might endanger the safety of carriage by air or public order,